joulook/joulook.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I will be attending the [CONCUR'25](https://conferences.au.dk/confest2025/concur) an presenting our paper titled "**Optimal Concolic Dynamic Partial Order Reduction**" at the [Aarhus University](https://www.au.dk/en/) in Aarhus, Denmark.
+I will be attending the [CONCUR'25](https://conferences.au.dk/confest2025/concur) and presenting our paper titled "**Optimal Concolic Dynamic Partial Order Reduction**" at the [Aarhus University](https://www.au.dk/en/) in Aarhus, Denmark.